nikbearbrown/branding-and-ai/chapters/10-brand-voice-and-storytelling.md

 > | Five Story Types and Where They Live | Five kinds of brand story and the channels each one belongs in. |
 > | Building the Three Deliverables | Producing the origin story, the case study, and the thought-leadership piece. |

 ---

 Here is a thing that keeps appearing in student portfolios.
 The case study section reads: "I built a pipeline in n8n that processes competitor RSS feeds using the OpenAI API and outputs a daily summary to Google Sheets."

 Every word of that is true.
 None of it is a story.

 Compare it to this: "A marketing team was spending three hours every Monday morning manually pulling competitor reports.
 Six weeks after the pipeline shipped, that time dropped to twenty minutes.
 The marketing director used the recaptured hours to launch a new campaign strategy the team had been tabling for months."

 The first is a résumé entry.
 The second is evidence of impact.
 The structural difference between them is the subject of this chapter — not as a matter of style, but as a matter of architecture.
 The second version has a customer, a problem, a transformation, and stakes.
 The first version has none of those things.
-The first version is a description of what you did.
-The second version is a story.
+The first is a description of what you did.
+The second is a story.

 This chapter is about how to produce the second version reliably.
 It is not about being a better writer.
 It is about understanding the architectural constraints that separate a story from a description — and the one constraint that runs underneath all of them: archetype alignment.

 Story shapes have archetypal commitments built into them.
 Choose a shape that does not fit your archetype, and the audience will read the result as false even when every individual element is well-executed.
 The mechanism is subtle enough that brands with large agencies miss it, and obvious enough that audiences feel the dissonance immediately.

 ---